Collective Electronic Waste Acceptance Program Requirements

 - Provide information to retailers.
 Collectives must notify retailers that they are registered with the Department, and inform retailers of their participating manufacturers.
 If written information regarding the collective electronic waste acceptance program is not included in its participating manufacturers' product manuals for CEE, then the collective must also provide information on their program to retailers for distribution to consumers purchasing CEE of their participating manufacturers'.

 - Comply with disposal ban.
 Collectives may not dispose of electronic waste at a solid waste management facility or hazardous waste management facility, or place electronic waste for collection which is intended for disposal at a solid waste management facility or hazardous waste management facility.

 - Submit annual report form.
-A collective must submit an annual report to the Department using the form provided below by March 1st annually for the previous calendar year.
+A collective must submit an annual report to the Department by March 1st annually for the previous calendar year.
+Beginning March 1, 2016, annual reports are required to be submitted via a new online reporting system.

 - Maintain records.
 A collective must maintain records demonstrating compliance with the New York State Electronic Equipment Recycling and Reuse Act, and make them available for audit and inspection by the Department for a period of three years.

 Frequently Asked Questions: